Neo-Nazism

-Neo-Nazism comprises all social, political, and militant movements that have professed or idealized Nazism, whether in whole or in part, since the end of World War II in 1945.
+Neo-Nazism comprises all social, political, and militant ideologies and movements that have professed or idealized Nazism, whether in whole or in part, since the end of World War II in 1945.
 Neo-Nazi individuals and organizations employ their ideology to promote what they perceive as the racial or ethnic supremacy (often White supremacy) of their own group; to incite or engage in hatred or discrimination against demographic minorities (often antisemitism and Islamophobia); and, in some cases, to establish a fascist state (e.g., "Fourth Reich").
 Also common in neo-Nazi circles is engagement in historical negationism and propagation of conspiracy theories—not limited to absolving or glorifying the Nazi Party or those who inspired or are thought to have inspired Adolf Hitler and other prominent Nazi figures—such as Holocaust denial and Jewish war; White genocide and Great Replacement; and "cultural" Marxism.

 While mainly concentrated in the Western world, neo-Nazism is a global phenomenon and has organized representation in several international networks.
 However, it is not exclusive to people of European origin—many similar supremacist movements among local racial or ethnic groups in non-Western regions have been observed adhering to tenets of or inspired by neo-Nazi ideology.
 Much of this manifests in adopting original Nazi ideological doctrine and practices, including racism, ultra-nationalism, ableism, homophobia, and conspiratorial anti-communism, among others.

 Neo-Nazis regularly display Nazi symbols and express admiration for the actions of Hitler's Germany before and during World War II.
 In a number of Western and non-Western countries (and especially in Germany), neo-Nazism is prohibited by laws specifically targeting Nazi ideology, in addition to general laws against hatred and discrimination.
 Likewise, among these countries, Nazi-related symbols are also banned as part of a long-running effort of de-Nazification that began with the Allies of World War II.

 Definition

-The term neo-Nazism describes any post-World War II militant, social or political movements seeking to revive the ideology of Nazism in whole or in part.
+The term neo-Nazism describes any post–World War II militant, social or political movements seeking to revive the ideology of Nazism in whole or in part.

 The term 'neo-Nazism' can also refer to the ideology of these movements, which may borrow elements from Nazi doctrine, including ultranationalism, anti-communism, racism, ableism, xenophobia, homophobia, antisemitism, up to initiating the Fourth Reich.
 Holocaust denial is a common feature, as is the incorporation of Nazi symbols and admiration of Adolf Hitler.

 Neo-Nazism is considered a particular form of far-right politics and right-wing extremism.